Eugénie Niboyet: The Saint-Simonians

 In 1830, the Society of Christian Morality shared its conference rooms with the Saint-Simonians.
 Eugénie attended the sermons of the Saint-Simonians and, inspired by their ideas, followed their movement with her husband and son, both of whom she persuaded to join.
 On July 20, 1830, Barthelemy Prosper Enfantin, one of the founders of Saint-Simonianism, appointed four women members of the college: Aglae Saint-Hilaire, Caroline Simon, Madame Collard and Eugenie Niboyet.
 They were charged with the responsibility of preaching to the workers but also to bring them aid and education.
 In 1831, Eugénie and Sebastien Bottiau were in charge of the Saint-Simonian section of the 4th and 5th arrondissements of Paris.

 The conflict between the two Fathers, Saint-Amand Bazard and Barthelemy Prosper Enfantin, and the desire of the latter to radically change the rules of sexual morality by establishing the community of women, as well as the schism between Bazard and the radically religious positions held by Enfantin, provoked numerous divergences between the two men.
 Eugénie ultimately distanced herself from the movement, but without disowning its ideas about the economy.

 Debut of women’s journalism

-With the Saint-Simonian proletarians, she was part of the group of women who participated in the first periodical written entirely by women: The Free Woman (La Femme libre), created by Marie-Reine Guindorf and Desiree Veret.
+With the Saint-Simonian proletarians, she was part of the group of women who participated in the first periodical written entirely by women: La Femme libre (The free woman), created by Marie-Reine Guindorf and Desiree Veret.